fwolfst/dar-ke/README.md

 ## Lessons learnt

+### General

+Live-Parameterization (via egui) helps to flesh out some variants.

+HSL might be the better color space.

+### Rust

 - Test framework brings the basics, but I miss some convenience from rspec/minitest.
 Trying some other crates for a fine layer of sugar.
 - Inline doc with examples/tests sounds great but did not work (out of the box) yet.
+- Range/RangeBounds do not allow ranges where start > end :(

+### API/Bevy

+* There is bevy::Color::Mix and ColorCurve to interpolate between colors

 ## Licence, Copyright